Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsubsection{\textbf{Differential privacy (DP)}}

-This approach prevents leaking model parameters to intruders by leveraging artificial noise, which is added to the locally trained model before transmission and aggregation \cite{[9.18]}.
-However, the enhanced security comes at the expense of extensive computation and model accuracy, and hence, a joint optimisation is essential in order to strike a balance between security, computation complexity, and model accuracy.
-Such technique has been used in the literature, e.g., \cite{[27]},\cite{[35]} and \cite{[37]}, in which random Gaussian noise is utilised to enhance the privacy of model parameters.
+This approach prevents leaking model parameters to intruders by leveraging artificial noise, which is added to the locally trained model before transmission \cite{[9.18]}.
+However, enhanced security comes at the expense of model accuracy; hence, joint optimisation is essential to strike a balance between security and model accuracy.
+Such technique has been used in the literature, e.g., \cite{[35]} and \cite{[37]}, in which random Gaussian noise is utilised to enhance the privacy of model parameters.